-A benefit of writing online and publishing within a CMS is previewing your posts online before you publish.
-Sometimes, your page’s design and visual layout can help you see opportunities to tweak things or add images to break up the text.
-As many readers access web pages on their phones, remember to adjust your screen size or breakpoints to make sure the post will read easily for most devices.
+One benefit of writing online and publishing within a CMS is previewing your posts online before you publish.
+Your page design and visual layout can sometimes help you see opportunities to tweak things or add images to break up the text.
+Don’t forget to check for readability and presentation on mobile device screens, too.

 Perform a final check

-Sometimes when you go back and forth with your editor and make changes, new errors are introduced.
-Before you publish, perform one last copy edit as a way to make sure everything’s in place.
-It’s also a good time to:
+Sometimes when you go back and forth with your editor and make changes, you introduce new, unintentional errors.
+Before you publish, perform one last copy edit; make sure everything’s in place.
+It’s also an excellent time to:

 - Make sure your images are accessible by adding captions or alt text.

-- Add links to relevant resources (and check that they work).
+- Add and test links to relevant resources.

-Once you establish a process to 'know when you're done,’ hitting publish gets a lot easier.
-It might not look exactly like ours, but if it makes you more confident in your drafts, your process is successful.
+Publishing your work gets easier once you establish a process and practice knowing when you are ‘done enough.’
+Your method might not look exactly like ours, but if it makes you more confident and productive, congratulations, your approach is successful!
 And remember: when you’re publishing with a CMS, you can always go back and make changes or edits.

 How we can help you?